 Theological Study

-Study also occupies a central place in the lives of Dominicans.
-Aware of the importance of knowledge in the defense of the faith, they founded study centers and universities where members of the Order devoted themselves to theological and philosophical research.
-This intellectual tradition continues to this day, making the Dominicans eminent figures in the field of theology and Christian thought.
+Study also occupies a central place in the life of the Dominicans.
+Aware of the importance of knowledge in the defense of the faith, they founded study centers and universities where members of the Order dedicated themselves to theological and philosophical research.
+This intellectual tradition continues to this day, making the Dominicans prominent figures in the field of theology and Christian thought.

 Legacy and Influence

-The Order of Preachers quickly enjoyed considerable success, attracting many members dedicated to the cause of preaching and Christian education.
-His influence spread quickly across Europe, contributing to the reform of the Church and the fight against heresies.
+The Order of Preachers quickly enjoyed considerable success, attracting many members devoted to the cause of preaching and Christian education.
+Its influence quickly spread across Europe, contributing to the reform of the Church and the fight against heresies.

 Mission of Preaching and Teaching